Chapter 1: Changing Directories in Linux Terminal

 Learn how to change directories in the Linux command line using absolute and relative paths in this part of the Terminal Basics series.

-The cd command in Linux allows you to change directories (folders).
+The cd command in Linux allows you to change directories.
+Folders are called directories in Linux terms.
 You just have to give the path to the directory.

 cd path_to_directory